-Sales of oxygen sold in cylinders and oxygen concentrators to a doctor, nursing home, hospital or similar institution for use in treating their patients do not qualify for the exemption found in Code Section 12-36-2120(28), unless such medicines (oxygen sold in cylinders and oxygen concentrators) are of a type that requires a prescription and are used by the doctor, nursing home, hospital or similar institution in preventing respiratory syncytial virus or in "the treatment of cancer, lymphoma, leukemia, or related diseases, [or] ...used to relieve the effects of any such treatment" of cancer, lymphoma, leukemia, or related diseases.
+Sales of oxygen sold in cylinders and oxygen concentrators to a doctor, nursing home, hospital or similar institution for use in treating their patients do not qualify for the exemption found in Code Section 12-36-2120(28), unless such medicines (oxygen sold in cylinders and oxygen concentrators) are of a type that requires a prescription and are used by the doctor, nursing home, hospital or similar unless such medicines are of a type that requires a prescription and are used by the doctor, nursing home, hospital or similar unless such medicines are of a type that requires a prescription and are used by the doctor, nursing home, hospital or similar institution (a) to prevent respiratory syncytial virus; (b) in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases; (c) to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases; or (d) are dispensed to a Medicare Part A patient residing in a nursing home.

-The phrase "related diseases" limits the exemption for prescription medicines used in "the treatment of cancer, lymphoma, leukemia, or related diseases, [or] ...used to relieve the effects of any such treatment" to prescription medicines used to treat cancer, lymphoma, leukemia, and other cancer diseases or medicines used to relieve the effects of any such treatment of cancer, lymphoma, leukemia, and other cancer diseases.
+The phrase "related diseases" limits the exemption for medicines used in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases, or used to relieve the effects of any such treatment to prescription medicines used to treat rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases or prescription medicines used to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases or prescription medicines used to relieve the effects of any such treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, and other cancer diseases.

-Note: Sales of masks, tubing, regulators, and tank holders do no come within the exemption and are subject to the sales and use tax.
+Sales of masks, tubing, regulators, and tank holders do no come within the exemption and are subject to the sales and use tax.